-For this study, we adopt a qualitative, IPA to uncover: 'how Ukrainian women refugee entrepreneurs experience their identities as mothers, refugees, Ukrainians, and entrepreneurs in a context of displacement in the UK and Romania'.
-The ontological interpretative perspective fits with the research question by focusing on lived experiences, recognising the subjective nature of contextual realities and engaging interpretatively with each participant to understand the phenomena and their embodied meanings (Smith, 2019).
-This facilitates an understanding of the richness and complexity of the intersectional experiences of Ukrainian refugees in both contexts (Alase, 2017).
+For this study, we adopt a qualitative, interpretative phenomenological analysis (IPA) to uncover how Ukrainian women refugee entrepreneurs experience their identities as mothers, refugees, Ukrainians, and entrepreneurs in a context of displacement in the UK and Romania.
+The ontological interpretative perspective fits with the research question by focussing on participants' lived experiences, recognising the subjective nature of their contextual realities, and engaging interpretatively with each participant to understand the phenomena and their embodied meanings (Smith, 2019).
+This facilitates an understanding of the richness and complexity of the intersectional journeys of Ukrainian refugees in both contexts (Alase, 2017).
 Before describing the data collection and analysis, the ensuing subsection outlines the research context.